Home » Look and Say / Whole Language

 Part 2.
 The Eyes to the Write (in English orthography).

 Already established as the main method to teach reading throughout England by the 1920s, whole word / look and say used reading scheme books (basal readers.
 USA) with repetitive text.
-Children were expected to memorise the words as whole shapes through look-and-say flashcards and the constant repetition of those words in a particular scheme’s books.
+Children were expected to memorise individual written words as whole shapes through look-and-say flashcards and the constant repetition of those words in a particular scheme’s books.
 Some ”intelligent guessing” (The Practical Infant Teacher.
-1930) was also recommended.
+1930) was already being recommended.

 One of a continuous stream of education ‘experts’, Dr Russell of California University, produced a book in 1949 that included the following strategies, in order of importance, to aid the recognition of new words: